yakyak/yakyak/README.md

 $ gulp watch
 ```

-Structure
+## Structure

-- src/: is where sources live
+- `src/`: is where sources live
-- src/ui/: holds renderer code
+- `src/ui/`: holds renderer code
-- Yakayak.app/: is where the app is built
+- `Yakayak.app/`: is where the app is built

-Dance goes like this

-    npm install .
-    npm run compile # builds coffee stuff from src/ to app/
-    ./node_modules/.bin/brunch build # builds css from src/ to app/
-    ./node_modules/.bin/electron .
+- `Yakayak.app/Contents/Resources/app/`: specifically all is compiled to here